 The extent of interdisciplinary activity in the technical exploration of works of art is reflected in the ever-increasing number of meetings and exhibitions in which art historians, conservators, conservation scientists, and other experts jointly participate.
 Every year there are conferences such as the upcoming October 2005 ''Revival and Invention: Sculpture and Its Material Histories," being organized by the Henry Moore Institute in England and the Université Libre de Bruxelles in Belgium (this gathering will explore the ''complex reference system that has evolved around sculpture's materials and techniques and what they tell us about the changing status of techniques and practices").
 Increasingly, museums are including sections on process and technical study in their exhibitions.
 In addition, there are exhibitions that focus primarily on technical study.
 For instance, the J. Paul Getty Museum will mount an exhibit in November 2005 exploring the collaboration between art historians and conservators in the technical study and authentication of a French Renaissance cabinet.
-This process involved dendrochronology, radiocarbon dating, and Mars Pathfinder project.
-Many of these refinements were achieved through the miniaturization of electronics and the rapid growth of the computational power of personal computers.
+This process involved dendrochronology, radiocarbon dating, and X-ray fluorescence spectroscopy (XRF), in addition to archival research on print sources and provenance and period treatises on techniques.

-Refinements have also made it possible to get more out of established analytical techniques—refinements that increasingly require minimal or no sampling.
-For example, at the Cornell High Energy Synchrotron Source (a high intensity, high energy X-ray source), scientists working with conservators have developed a confocal XRF to obtain compositional depth profiles of historic paints.
+Conservation owes a great deal to the improvements in technology that have made instruments smaller, more convenient, and less expensive.
+There have been substantial advances in instrumentation in recent years, like the handheld XRF that was developed for the Cornell High Energy Synchrotron Source (a high intensity, high energy X-ray source), scientists working with conservators have developed a confocal XRF to obtain compositional depth profiles of historic paints.
 With this technique, the fluorescence signals from different paint layers can be detected separately; the effective resolution of the instrument can be as little as five to ten microns.
 This is part of nanotechnology—doing chemistry and physics on an ultrasmall scale, with small samples.

 The application of Raman spectroscopy to the study of art is another relatively new development that allows for the nondestructive identification of pigments and the examination, on a microscopic scale, of corrosion products.
 Nancy Turner of the Getty Museum and Karen Trentelman of the GCI Museum Research Laboratory have been investigating the pigment palettes and painting techniques of manuscript illuminators.
 Using XRF, Raman spectroscopy, and infrared reflectography (IRR) on three leaves from the devotional book The Hours of Louis XII, one recent project identified pigments and characterized the manuscript painting techniques of Jean Bourdichon, a French illuminator working in Tours in around 1500.